J.P. Morgan Asset Management EMEA Remuneration Policy Statement

-This Policy sets out general principles.
-Details of specific remuneration programmes are set forth in the relevant plan terms and conditions as in force from time to time.
+This document sets out general principles that are subject to specific provisions contained within the relevant plan terms and conditions as in force from time to time.

-The Firm strongly believes that its remuneration policy and its implementation should foster proper governance and regulatory compliance.
-That policy is subject to independent oversight and control by the CMDC, a committee of the board of J.P.
+The Firm strongly believes that its firmwide compensation policy and its implementation fosters proper governance and regulatory compliance.
+That policy is subject to independent oversight and control by the Compensation and Management Development Committee (“CMDC”), a committee of the board of J.P.
 Morgan Chase & Co, the ultimate parent company of the Firm.

-The CMDC is composed entirely of independent directors and met formally 6 times in relation to the 2015 performance year.
-The CMDC’s charter and current membership can be found on the Firm’s website.
-Its responsibilities relating to compensation include:
+The CMDC is composed entirely of independent directors.
+The CMDC’s charter and current membership can be found on the Firm’s website3.
+Its activities include:

 - Reviewing and approving overall incentive compensation pools (including percentage paid in equity/cash)

-- Reviewing and approving compensation for our Operating Committee and, for the CEO, making a recommendation to the Board for consideration and ratification by the independent directors
+- Reviewing and approving compensation for the Firm’s Operating Committee and, for the CEO, making a recommendation to the Board for consideration and ratification by the independent directors

 - Reviewing and approving the terms of compensation awards, including recovery/clawback provisions